Conversations Set Expectations for a Growth-Oriented School Year

 - Start with The Why.
 One of the strongest ways to build faculty understanding of the evaluative process is by explaining the why of the process at the outset.
 Discuss the purpose and intent behind evaluating teaching effectiveness in your community.
 This is a great way to instill growth-oriented mindsets in your faculty and staff.
 Talk to them about the purpose of NEE (growth), the purpose of evaluation (to drive professional improvement), and the importance of each person having a growth mindset as a professional and for the school culture and community.

 - Share the NEE indicators you will collect evidence on during observations.
 As with any assessment or evaluation, it is important to communicate the evidence that will be used.
-In this case, you should communicate which indicators your faculty will be evaluated on and observed on.
+In this case, you should communicate which indicators your faculty will be observed on.
 Share the indicator scoring rubrics and clarify how those scoring rubrics will be utilized in the classroom.
 We recommend discussing the concrete descriptors, how they define what is happening during the observation, how you have been trained to begin every observation at a score of 3, and how you move up or down the rubric based on the evidence collected during the observation.

 - Discuss the way you will provide feedback.
 Be upfront about how you plan to provide feedback to your faculty and staff members throughout the year.
 Hopefully you have a goal in place based on NEE’s recommendation of providing face-to-face feedback within 24 hours every time data is entered for a teacher into the NEE Data Tool.
 Share that goal with faculty.
 Also share with faculty how you want those feedback conversations to go, your goal in having those conversations, and what you want to happen after each of those conversations.